arthurdk/gk-analysis/README.md

 ```

-usage: GKAnalysis.py analyse [-h] [-R [reviewers]] [-Y year]
+usage: GKAnalysis.py analyse [-h] [-R [reviewers]] [--year-le year]
+                             [--year-ge year] [--year-eq year]
                              [--rating-le rating] [--rating-ge rating]
-                             [--rating-eq rating] [-G by]
+                             [--rating-eq rating] [-G [by]]
                              {words,prediction} ...

 positional arguments:
   {words,prediction}    Available analyse commands
     words               See words help for more information
     prediction          See prediction help for more information

 optional arguments:
   -h, --help            show this help message and exit
   -R [reviewers], --reviewers [reviewers]
-                        List of reviewers to visualize Example: "Stoon,Gautoz"
+                        List of reviewers to visualize
-  -Y year, --filter-by-year year
-                        Visualize data for a particular year
+                        Example: "Stoon,Gautoz"
+  --year-le year        Filter review being less recent or of the given year
+  --year-ge year        Filter review being more recent or of the given year
+  --year-eq year        Filter review being the given year
-  --rating-le rating    Filter review having ratings less or equals than the
+  --rating-le rating    Filter review having ratings less or equals than the given one
-                        given one
-  --rating-ge rating    Filter review having ratings greater or equals than
-                        the given one
+  --rating-ge rating    Filter review having ratings greater or equals than the given one
   --rating-eq rating    Filter review having a rating equals to the given one
+  -G [by], --group-by [by]
-  -G by, --group-by by  Determine how to group by data (Default: data grouped by reviewer)
+                        Determine how to group by data (Default: data grouped by reviewer)
                         List of options:
                         - reviewer
                         - year
                         - reviewer_year
                         - year_reviewer

 ```